Skip to content

 Purpose

-Recording is the name given to having Rapise track your interactions with an application.
+Recording refers to Rapise tracking your interactions with an application.

-The actions you take in using the AUT are observed by Rapise and are transformed into a script (RVL or JavaScript), which you can execute using the Play button.
-The script can be extended and modified to suit special purposes.
+Rapise observes the actions you take while using the AUT and transforms them into a script (RVL or JavaScript) that you can execute using the Play button.
+The script can be extended and modified for specific purposes.

 Usage

-The Recording Activity (RA) Dialog is opened when you start recording using the Record toolbar button.
-In Testing Framework mode you also need to select destination test case for new recording.
+The Recording Activity (RA) Dialog opens when you start a recording using the Record toolbar button.
+In Testing Framework mode, you must also select a destination test case for the new recording.
 When the Recording Activity dialog appears, Rapise has connected to your AUT and is ready to monitor and record your interactions.
-You'll find instructions here or look at one of the examples:
+You'll find instructions here.
+Alternatively, you can refer to one of the examples:

 recording activity dialog

-Rapise may do recording across multiple applications.
-I.e. you may do some steps in a web browser and then proceed with desktop client.
-The quality of recording results depend on selected libraries.
-For example, if your application includes some Managed, and some Java then you need to have both Managed and Java libraries selecting in the library chooser.
+Rapise can record across multiple applications.
+For example, you might perform some steps in a web browser and then proceed to a desktop client.
+The quality of recording results depends on the selected libraries.
+For instance, if your application includes components developed with both Managed and Java technologies, then you need to have both Managed and Java libraries selected in the library chooser.

 You'll notice that the RA dialog has a grid.
 As you interact with the AUT, your actions will be listed in the grid.